Health

 Manganese, like anything else, when in excess has been demonstrated in animals and highlighted in some epidemiological studies to cause subtle sub-clinical neurological effects if inhaled in excess or in small amounts over a long period of time.
 Exposure via the gut, on the other hand has been shown in similar studies to be tightly controlled by homeostatsis.

-Manganese and Animal health
+Manganese and Animal Health

 Grazing cattle do not seem to suffer from manganese shortage, probably because their manganese requirements are met by the herbage they consume.
 Manganese deficiency is a more serious problem in domestic animals such as poultry, non-grazing cattle and pigs.
 The main reason for this is that protein supplements of animal origin (dried milk, fish meal, mean meal) are usually low in manganese.